eCampusOntario has gathered resources to support teaching and learning into the future. Visit Page

 Open Textbook Initiative

-In June 2017, the Ministry of Training, Colleges and Universities (then known as the Ministry of Advanced Education and Skills Development) announced a $1 million investment to support the development of Open Educational Resources at Ontario colleges and universities.
+In June 2017, the Ministry of Colleges and Universities (then known as the Ministry of Training, Colleges and Universities) announced a $1 million investment to support the development of Open Educational Resources at Ontario colleges and universities.
 The Ministry provided funding to increase the presence and use of open textbooks in a number of priority areas:

 - Textbooks for high-enrolment first and second-year courses